- About

 1. Download our free Estate Planning Guide - it contains helpful information and things to consider as you develop your own unique plan.

-2. Reach out to a Richland Wilkin Community Foundation committee member to learn more about the charities and needs in our area or contact Jana Berndt at Jana@NDCF.net.
+2. Reach out to a Richland Wilkin Community Foundation committee member to learn more about the charities and needs in our area or contact Scott Nicholson at Scott@NDCF.net.

 4. Contact your professional advisors (financial planner, attorney and/or accountant) and ask for help in establishing a charitable gift to our foundation.